vilnius-leopold/understand.time.js/README.md

-understand.mytime.js
+understand.time.js
 ====================

-understand.mytime.js is a js library that parses the human understanding of time to a computer readable time format.
+understand.time.js is a js library that parses the human understanding of time to a computer readable time format.
+For a better understanding what understand.time.js does view the [Examples](#3-examples) below.

 ## 1. Supported languages:
 * English